-My kids have been begging for some outdoor swings ever since we moved into our new house.
-At our old house we had a swing set and at our new house we had the idea of doing some swings underneath our covered patio.
-We wanted to do them under the patio so that in the summer time and the very hot months in Arizona we can still enjoy them.
-We ended up doing 3 DIY Outdoor Swings on the covered patio and these were very easy to build, inexpensive and a one day project.
+My little boy has been begging for an outdoor swing ever since we moved into our new house.
+At our old house we had a swing set and at our new house we had the idea of doing a rope swing set underneath our covered patio.
+We wanted to do them under the patio so we could use them in the summer when it get’s really hot in Arizona.
+We ended up doing an Outdoor Swing set on the covered patio and these were very easy to build and inexpensive to build!

-Since it was so inexpensive, we ordered 100′ of rope in case we made any mistakes we would have plenty left over.
-There were tons of color options, we decided on light grey.
+Since it was so inexpensive, we ordered 100′ of rope in case we made any mistakes we would have plenty left over when we made the outdoor swing.
+There were tons of color options; we decided on light grey.

 The kids were so excited about the swings, we put them to work helping to take the stickers off of the hardware to prep them for paint.

 After all disassembling all the hardware, we laid them out on a piece of cardboard to paint them on.

 This part required some patience.
 After spraying one side of the hardware, we had to wait long enough to let the paint dry in order to flip over al the hardware to paint the other side.
 If they don’t dry enough before flipping them over, the paint can stick to the cardboard and will ruin an otherwise beautiful paint job!